-On 10 December 2019, Atrium announced that it is considering a change in its strategic review in order to identify further growth opportunities with a focus on, amongst other things, densification of core retail assets and diversification into other classes of real estate, including focussing on residential for rent.
+On 10 December 2019, following a strategic review, Atrium announced a change in its strategy for future investments, with a focus on, amongst other things, densification of core retail assets and diversification into other classes of real estate, including residential for rent.
 On 25 February 2020, the Directors endorsed the outcome of the aforementioned strategic review.
 Following the implementation of the strategic review, Atrium will invest in a new asset class, residential for rent, which might expose Atrium to new and additional industry and other risks to which it is currently not subject and are currently not known to the Company and may be identified during the implementation phase.
 The change of strategy as a result of the implementation of the strategic review or the strategy not being properly implemented could have a material adverse effect on the Group's business, financial condition, prospects and results of operations.